bigbluebutton/bigbluebutton/labs/bbb-html5-client/README.md

 ## Generating the documentation

-This application uses [docco](http://jashkenas.github.io/docco/) to generate HTML pages with the annotated source code for the HTML5 client and server.
-This documentation is targetted for developers.
+This application uses [codo](https://github.com/netzpirat/codo/) to generate HTML pages with the documentation for the HTML5 client and server.
+This documentation is targeted for developers.

 To generate the documentation pages, use: